PunamSonawane/sql-challenge/EmployeeSQL/README.md

-# SQL Homework - Employee Database: A Mystery in Two Parts
+# SQL Homework - Employee Database

 In this assignment, design the tables to hold data in the CSVs, imported the CSVs into a SQL database, and answer questions about the data.
 In other words, performed: